OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 }
 ```

-### Step 4: Add client side function to check if the user has a license
+### Step 4: Check if the user has a license

+In this step, you will add client side function to check if the user has a license

-Add a new file, `client/modules/northwindLicensing.js` and paste in the following code, or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/modules/northwindLicensing.js).
+1. Add a new file, `client/modules/northwindLicensing.js`.
+2. Paste in the following code (or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/modules/northwindLicensing.js)).

 This code calls the server-side API we just added using an Azure AD token obtained using Microsoft Teams SSO.

 ~~~javascript
 import 'https://statics.teams.cdn.office.net/sdk/v1.11.0/js/MicrosoftTeams.min.js';